 Program Student Learning Outcomes

-- Understand and critically solve problems related to the physical and natural sciences and present those solutions for the advancement of knowledge in the field of chemistry and biochemistry.
+- Evaluate and critically solve problems related to the chemical sciences and communicate those solutions.

 - Develop proficiency in scientific inquiry including laboratory technique, data analysis, literature review, and experimental design.